 The TOPSIS method's assessment of Hawaiian Airlines and its rivals based on four factors consistency, dependability, responsiveness, and empathy is shown in Table 1.
-Strong service quality is demonstrated by Hawaiian Airlines' high responsiveness (3.481), consistency (3.38), and reliability reactivity.
+Strong service quality is demonstrated by Hawaiian Airlines' high responsiveness (3.481), consistency (3.38), and reliability (3.312) scores.

-(3.312) scores.
 Delta Air Lines receives extremely low rankings across the board, whereas Aegean Airlines performs competitively.
 Philippine Airlines outperforms Alaska Airlines in terms of responsiveness (2.975) and empathy (2.857), however both airlines have mediocre performance.
-Hawaiian

-Airlines is a competitive choice in the airline sector due to its outstanding service quality overall, particularly in terms of whereas Aegean Airlines also has a high ranking.
-Alaska Airlines and Philippine Airlines perform mediocrely according to the criteria.
+Hawaiian Airlines is a competitive choice in the airline sector due to its outstanding service quality overall, particularly in terms of reactivity.